autowarefoundation/autoware-documentation/docs/design/autoware-architecture/perception/index.md

   - Vehicle motion information: Includes the ego vehicle's position.
 - **From Map**: This input should provide real-time information about the static information about the environment.
   - Vector Map: Contains all static information about the environment, including lane aria information.
-  - Point Cloud Map: Contains static point cloud maps, which shoud not include information about the dynamic objects.
+  - Point Cloud Map: Contains static point cloud maps, which should not include information about the dynamic objects.
 - **From API**:
   - V2X information: The information from V2X modules.
 For example, the information from traffic signals.